michaelhuettermann/sandbox/all/src/main/resources/jenkins/oracle-cloud/readme.md

 ##### Deployment with/to Oracle Cloud Infrastructure

-This example includes the Groovy based Jenkins build pipeline that takes a parameterized version number from the user, to identify a previously built Docker image, hosted at *Oracle Cloud Infrastructure Registry*, and provisions a container from it on *Oracle Container Service Classic*. *Twistlock* is utilized to inspect the images for known vulnerabilities.
-The Docker images does bundle OpenJDK 8, on Alpine Linux, with Tomcat 9, and ships a Java EE WAR deployment unit, see [here](https://github.com/michaelhuettermann/sandbox/blob/master/all/src/main/resources/docker/alpine/Dockerfile).
-The resulting web application is running [here](http://129.150.204.182:8002/all/)
+This example promotes a previously built Docker image, hosted on *Oracle Cloud Infrastructure Registry*, to the runtime environment that is
+*Oracle Container Service Classic*. *Twistlock* is utilized to inspect the images for known vulnerabilities.
+The Docker image serves as an example of a primitive (can be aggregated to more complex setups), and does bundle OpenJDK 8, on Alpine Linux, with Tomcat 9, and ships a Java EE WAR deployment unit, see
+[here](https://github.com/michaelhuettermann/sandbox/blob/master/all/src/main/resources/docker/alpine/Dockerfile).
+The resulting web application is running
+ [here](http://129.150.204.182:8002/all/).
+In this case the glue is achieved by Jenkins pipeline, but of course you can take any available automation engine to integrate with the Oracle Cloud REST API.

 Overview: the included components.
 ![DevOps cycle](pics/cycle.png)